If you missed the first instalment, you can read it here before enjoying the end of the story.

 “It was me.
 I dropped the lid of a chest.”

 “Why were you in a chest.
 Was it my chest?
-Did Thomas get his fingers caught between the lid and the base?”
+Did Tom get his fingers caught between the lid and the base?”

 “You would have heard him howling by now if his fingers had been caught, Marianne, and why would I be in your things?
-It was Thomas’s chest.”
+It was Tom's chest.”

 That alleviates only a little of my fear.
 I hate this black void I live in.
 “What were you doing in there?”

-“Fetching the toy soldiers for Thomas to play with…” Fitzwilliam stops, but the cadence is wrong for that to have been the last thing he intended to say.
+“Fetching the toy soldiers for Tom to play with…” Fitzwilliam stops, but the cadence is wrong for that to have been the last thing he intended to say.
 He is holding something back, hiding something from me.
-I wish I could press him, but I know he will not answer.
+If only I could press him, but I know he will not answer.
 I am at his mercy, and he has so little of it left after the last few tense days of blindness.

 “He will be fine, Marianne.”

 But will he be fine without me to watch over him?
 I press my spine against the back of the chair and tip my head towards the ceiling I cannot see.
-Oh, how could I be so foolish as to stick my head up a chimney?
-I had allowed fury to guide me.
+Oh, how could I be so foolish as to stick my head up a chimney, allowing fury to guide me?
 A mother should never be ruled by her emotions.
-I knew that!

-Fitzwilliam murmurs something to Tom, too quiet for me to understand.
+Fitzwilliam murmurs something to Thomas, too quiet for me to understand.

-“Yes, Papa,” Tom says, and I wish I knew what was happening.
+“Yes, Papa,” Thomas says, and I wish I knew what was happening.
 Anxiety, a rising and never-ending tide these days, swells within me.

 What will I do if this blackness never lifts?
 The local apothecary's application of salve and wrapping my head in bandages is not working.
 At least, it does not seem to be working, not that they will let me take off the bandages to see.
 But my eyes do not feel different.

 “Has there been any more word about the physician coming from London?"
-I say.
+I ask.

 No one answers me.

 “Gone?”
-I jolt up in my chair, wishing I could see where Tom is.
+I jolt up in my chair, wishing I could see where my son is.
 Wishing I could see anything.